Verruca Clinic (plantar wart clinic)

-At our dedicated Verruca Clinic we employ 2 highly effective methods: Swift and Needling to provide the highest cure rates possible.
+At our dedicated Verruca Clinic we employ 2 highly effective treatments for verruca: Swift and Needling to provide the highest cure rates possible.

-A verruca is a viral infection, which often disappear of their own accord in children within 6 months, but in adults they can be extremely persistent and last for years.
+A verruca (plantar wart) is a viral infection, which often disappear of their own accord in children within 6 months, but in adults they can be extremely persistent and last for years.
 If they don’t cause you any pain, or bother you e.g. you are embarrassed by them, or don’t like the look of them, then we would advise leaving them be.
-However, if they are bothering you, either physically or mentally, then there are highly effective treatment methods that can be employed.
+However, if they are bothering you, either physically or mentally, then there are highly effective verruca treatments (plantar wart treatments) that can be employed.

-Swift has, in clinical studies, provided the highest success rates with verruca compared to any other treatment methods.
-It has proved effective even on extremely stubborn verrucae, where other treatment methods have failed.
+Swift has, in clinical studies, provided the highest success rates with verruca compared to any other treatment methods, and as such is the best verruca treatment available.
+It has proved effective even on extremely stubborn verrucae, where other treatment methods have failed, so if you are looking for a verruca cure/verruca removal this we believe is the best option for most people.

 It is a quick and clean procedure, requiring three treatment sessions after your initial consultation.
 It is a short treatment, with no local anaesthetic or dressings required.